Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 Conclave Review: Is It Worth Watching?

-Ralph Fiennes, Stanley Tucci, and John Lithgow are all incredible, and they fully commit to their roles.
-I mean, you could see how much fun they were having in these parts.
-Fiennes in particular is brilliant – his portrayal of a cardinal who has ambition, but also struggles with the weight of the job, is really good.
-Every time he’s on screen, you can feel the pressure mounting, and it really drives the emotional stakes of the film.
+Ralph Fiennes, Stanley Tucci, and John Lithgow are all incredible, and they fully commit to their roles, where Fiennes in particular is brilliant – his portrayal of a cardinal who has ambition, but also struggles with the weight of the job, is really good, and every time he’s on screen, you can feel the pressure mounting, and it really drives the emotional stakes of the film.

-Then there’s the setting.
-It’s easy to make the Vatican look like a boring old place of worship with grand buildings and long hallways, but the director, Edward Berger, brings something fresh here.
-The film’s visuals are striking, with the grand processions of cardinals in their red robes, the cloistered hallways, and the atmosphere of secrecy that pervades the entire movie.
-It all builds this tension that feels almost alive.
-There’s a feeling of something hanging over these people – like a ticking clock, counting down to something inevitable.
+The visuals are incredibly striking, with the grand processions of cardinals in their red robes, the cloistered hallways, and the atmosphere of secrecy that pervades the entire movie, as it all builds this tension that feels almost alive, where you feel there’s something hanging over these people – like a ticking clock, counting down to something inevitable.

 What I Liked (And What I Didn’t Like)